 The answer, along with an explanation and appropriate references, will be provided for each question.

 Rabex Organization & Advanced Medical Publishing, Inc.

-Marcelo Vazquez, MD, PhD, Lead, Clinical Translational Radiobiology Research Dept. of Radiation Medicine Loma Linda University Medical Center, CA, Alejandro Carabe-Fernandez, PhD, Department of Radiation Oncology, The Hospital of the University of Pennsylvania, Philadelphia, PA, Erica Bell, PhD, Radiation Oncology, Director, Department of Radiation Oncology, Radiation Oncology Training Program, Ohio State University, Columbus, OH, Manuela Buonanno, PhD, Columbia University, Center for Radiological Research, NY, Veljko Grilj, PhD, RARAF Laboratories, Columbia University, NY, Jessica Fleming, PhD, Department of Radiation Oncology at the Ohio State University, Columbus, OH, & Siamak Shahabi, PhD, Chief-Technical Editor, Rabex Organization & Advanced Medical Publishing, Inc., and Cancer-Matrix Manual, USA.
+Marcelo Vazquez, MD, PhD, Lead, Clinical Translational Radiobiology Research Dept. of Radiation Medicine Loma Linda University Medical Center, CA, Alejandro Carabe-Fernandez, PhD, Department of Radiation Oncology, The Hospital of the University of Pennsylvania, Philadelphia, PA, Erica Bell, PhD, Department of Radiation Oncology, Associate professor, Radiation Biology Director, The Ohio State University, Columbus, OH, Manuela Buonanno, PhD, Columbia University, Center for Radiological Research, NY, Veljko Grilj, PhD, RARAF Laboratories, Columbia University, NY, Jessica Fleming, PhD, Department of Radiation Oncology at the Ohio State University, Columbus, OH, Antonella Bertucci, PhD, Associate Researcher, Loma Linda University, Department of Radiation Medicine & Siamak Shahabi, PhD, Chief-Technical Editor, Rabex Organization & Advanced Medical Publishing, Inc., and Cancer-Matrix Manual, USA.